 The Hydrate IV Bar team was brilliant in thinking outside the box for local lead gen!
 In what instances are people in a position of stillness/rest where they could also benefit from IV therapy?
 Lash extensions!
 This cross-marketing has done very well for both businesses and feels like an efficient use of time for their customers.

-Sometimes, the best leads can come from the projects that have very little to do with your actual business.
+Sometimes, the best lead magnets can develop outta projects that have very little to do with your actual business.
 If you dig into related topics, you can discover whole segments of customers who otherwise might not have been exposed to your brand or marketing.

 The project took up a lot of Ryan’s time for that month, even though it was something he was doing on the side.
 He figured it would just be an interesting way to educate readers on how to validate their business ideas, and perhaps bring in some new audiences to his blog.
 But he was surprised by the number of leads he was able to generate as a result.